Sunday, May 05, 2024

 Tester Profiles

 Sam is the Editor and Founder of Road Trail Run.
-He is 66 with a 2018 3:40 Boston qualifier.
-2023 was Sam’s 51th year of running.
+He is in his 60’s with 2024 Sam’s 52th year of running roads and trails.
 He has a decades old 2:28 marathon PR.
-These days he runs halves in the just sub 1:40 range if he gets very very lucky.
+These days he runs halves in the just sub 1:40 range if he gets very, very lucky.
 Sam trains 30-40 miles per week mostly at moderate paces on the roads and trails of New Hampshire and Utah be it on the run, hiking or on nordic skis.
-He is 5’9” tall and weighs about 164 lbs, if he is not enjoying too many fine New England IPA’s.
+He is 5’9” tall and weighs about 164 lbs, if he is not enjoying too many fine New England IPA’s

 Samples were provided at no charge for review purposes.
 RoadTrail Run has affiliate partnerships and may earn commission on products purchased via shopping links in this article.
 These partnerships do not influence our editorial content.
 The opinions herein are entirely the authors'.